bevyengine/bevy/release-content/release-notes/contiguous_access.md

 `Query` and `QueryState` have new methods `contiguous_iter`, `contiguous_iter_mut` and `contiguous_iter_inner`, which allows querying contiguously (i.e., over tables).
 For it to work the query data must implement `ContiguousQueryData` and the query filter `ArchetypeFilter`.
 When a contiguous iterator is used, the iterator will jump over whole tables, returning corresponding data.
 Some notable implementors of `ContiguousQueryData` are `&T` and `&mut T`, returning `&[T]` and `ContiguousMut<T>` correspondingly, where the latter structure lets you get a mutable slice of components as well as corresponding ticks.
 Some notable implementors of `ArchetypeFilter` are `With<T>` and `Without<T>` and notable types **not implementing** it are `Changed<T>` and `Added<T>`.

-This is for example useful, when an operation must be applied on a big amount of entities lying in the same tables, which allows for the compiler to auto-vectorize the code, thus speeding it up.
+For example, this is useful, when an operation must be applied on a big amount of entities lying in the same tables, which allows for the compiler to auto-vectorize the code, thus speeding it up.

 ### Usage